educastellano/script-package-version/README.md

 # script-package-version

-Prints the version of the current package
+Get the version of the current package.

 # Install